 Make a plan.
 Try different things.
 Be flexible.
 Find your way to involvement — what and how much.
 You are retiring from one activity/work, not from all the other life experiences around you.

-- If the idea of diving back into the role of student appeals to you, now is the perfect time because there are so many opportunities for online learning.
-Set yourself up with reliable technology and embrace the process of learning how to use it.
+If the idea of diving back into the role of student appeals to you, now is the perfect time because there are so many opportunities for online learning.
+Set yourself up with reliable technology (RTOERO members can save on technology purchases with Venngo) and embrace the process of learning how to use it.
 Explore different topics for free using Youtube, programs available through your public library or by watching talks on Ted.com.
 If you find a topic that sparks your passion, or if you already know what you want to study, consider taking an online course or program through a college or university.
 Some of our members have even completed graduate degrees in retirement!